Gobsmacked by election, Florida Democrats try to refocus

 Through a party spokesman, Tant declined an interview request.
 Scott Arceneaux, the party’s executive director, said he’s still thinking about his future (“I have a life rule not to make decisions a week after an election,” he said).

 Speculation about Tant’s successor began immediately.
-Alan Clendenin, the Tampa activist Tant defeated in 2013 and the party’s first vice-chairman, said Friday he’d been “overwhelmed with calls and messages” asking him to run again.
+Alan Clendenin, the Tampa activist Tant defeated in 2013 and the party’s first vice-chairman, said Friday he had been “overwhelmed with calls and messages” asking him to run again.

 “In the next week or two, we’ll start those conversations,” Clendenin had told the Miami Herald on Thursday, two days after he lost a bid for a Hillsborough County School Board seat.
 “Right now, we’re in a period of grieving and mourning.”

-Other names in the mix: former Miami-Dade Democratic Party Chairwoman Annette Taddeo; Susannah Randolph, U.S. Rep. Alan Grayson’s former district director; state Rep. Ed Narain of Tampa, who narrowly lost a state Senate race in the August primary; Carlos Odio, the Miami-based executive director of the secretive Florida Alliance political network; Miami political consultant Christian Ulvert; and state Sen. Dwight Bullard of Cutler Bay, who heads the Miami-Dade party and lost his seat Tuesday.
+Other names in the mix: former Miami-Dade Democratic Party Chairwoman Annette Taddeo; Susannah Randolph, U.S. Rep. Alan Grayson’s former district director; state Rep. Ed Narain of Tampa, who narrowly lost a state Senate race in the August primary; Carlos Odio, the Miami-based executive director of the secretive Florida Alliance political network; Miami political consultant Christian Ulvert; former state Sen. Dan Gelber of Miami Beach; and state Sen. Dwight Bullard of Cutler Bay, who heads the Miami-Dade party and lost his seat Tuesday.

 One Democratic source floated another notable suggestion: U.S. Rep. Patrick Murphy, who lost his U.S. Senate challenge of Rubio on Tuesday.
 Murphy could not be reached Friday.

-Taddeo and Randolph both said they’d consider it.
+Taddeo and Randolph both said they would consider it.
 Narain said he hadn’t heard his name mentioned.
 Odio laughed off the idea.
 Ulvert acknowledged getting approached but seemed unlikely to want the job.
-Bullard said Friday he’s been asked but told the Herald he hadn’t even made up his mind about whether to try to keep his Miami-Dade party post.
+Gelber said Saturday he is “potentially” interested.
+Bullard said Friday he has been asked but told the Herald he hadn’t even made up his mind about whether to try to keep his Miami-Dade party post.

 “Part of my reluctance to make that decision is the necessity of fresh ideas and fresh blood,” Bullard said.
 “There needs to be some sort of significant change in terms of how we run races, and our strategy.
 We’re tired of losing seats.”